niplav/site/pickup_reports.md

 (the real number being 2 girlfriends and 1 sexual partner).

-I was really enjoying being honest with her about my intentions in a way I had never been before with a woman — she knew exactly where we stood, I had exactly communicated to her what I wanted, and that we were engaged in the playful dance of seduction and resistance.
+I was really enjoying being honest with her about my intentions in a way I had never been before with a woman—she knew exactly where we stood, I had exactly communicated to her what I wanted, and that we were engaged in the playful dance of seduction and resistance.
 Glorious.